sandybhaskar23/AICORE/Airbnb/README.md

 Model is able to deal with labels by hotencoding them.
 For the AiBNB project this category column has been labelled and converted to int32 value.

 ![Performance](https://github.com/sandybhaskar23/AICORE/tree/main/Airbnb/loss.svg)
-This shows the loss decresing indicating learning.
+This shows the loss decreasing indicating learning.

 ![ToolRunning](https://github.com/sandybhaskar23/AICORE/tree/main/Airbnb/SnapshotOfRunningTool.png)
 This shows the screen output